|Ready to apply? Click HERE!|

 Where is the Training in the Summer – for Early Childhood Education Training, Elementary Grades 1 – 8, and Working with Special Needs

-Summer training has been at Wasatch Waldorf Charter School in Salt Lake City, Utah, however, the next training may be there or in Denver, Colorado.
+Summer training has been at Wasatch Charter School in Salt Lake City, Utah, however, the training may move to Denver or Colorado Springs, Colorado in the summer of 2019.

 What can I expect in each semester of the teacher training program?